-- Data and research resource sharing costs associated with the execution of the Data and Research Resource Sharing Plan. - Costs for one investigator to travel to two scientific/technical meetings per year in addition to the required meeting described above.
-The intent of travel costs to these scientific/technical meetings is to present project information or disseminate project results from the FY21 ERP IDA.
+- Travel in support of multi-institution collaborations associated with the proposed work - Data and research resource sharing costs - Costs associated with collaborative research approach (e.g., consultant costs, equitable participation training, capacity-building activities) - Costs for one investigator to travel to one scientific/technical meeting per year in addition to the IPR meeting described above.
+The intent of travel costs to these scientific/technical meetings is to present project information or disseminate project results from the FY22 ERP IDA.